bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

-### Details on d8 flow direction
+### The D8 flow direction

-Computing a D8-flow direction for a point is encapsulated in couple of functions:
+To compute the FD grid we need to compute FD for each point in the grid, so naturally we want to encapsulate this in a function, like so:

 ```
 /*
   elev_grid:  input elevation grid
   r, c:       row and column of a point in the grid
   return: the d8 flow direction of (r,c)
-  - Points on the edge of the grid  flow outside.
+  - Points on the edge of the grid  are set to flow outside.
   - Points with elev=nodata, return  nodata
-  - Points  with all neighbors > elev[r,c] return  PIT_DIR
+  - Points  with all neighbors > , return  PIT_DIR
-  - Points with all neighbors  at same elevation as elev[r,c] return FLAT_DIR
+  - Points with all neighbors  at same elevation, return FLAT_DIR
-    (nodata neighbors are ignored in these calculations)

   d8 dir convention:
      32 64 128
      16  x  1
      8   4  2
 */
 int d8(const Grid* elev_grid, int r, int c);

 ```

-where
+where for example we define special FD values for points that are flat (all their neighbor are at the same elevation) or pits (no lower neighbor, some higher neighbor).

 ```
 #define FLAT_DIR -1
 #define PIT_DIR  -2
 ```

-And the second function  will be convenient when accumulating flow:
+A second function  will be convenient when accumulating flow:

 ```
-/* fd_grid: input fd grid
+/* fd_grid: input FD grid
    (a,b) and (c,d) are points in the grid
-   return 1 if (a, b) is a neighbor of (c, d) and (a,b) flowdir points to (c, d)
+   return 1 if (a, b) is a neighbor of (c, d) and fd_grid[a,b]  points towards (c, d)
    return 0 otherwise

    d8 dir convention: